courserans/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-1. Load the data (i.e. read.csv())
+1.Load the data (i.e. read.csv())

 ```r
 data <- read.csv("activity.csv")
 ```

-2. Process/transform the data (if necessary) into a format suitable for your analysis
+2.Process/transform the data (if necessary) into a format suitable for your analysis

 ```r
 data$date <- as.Date(data$date,format="%Y-%m-%d")